 How do I become a commercial pilot?

-Our training advisor, George Jobbins, takes you through the routes available to anyone wanting to become a commercial pilot.
-If you have any questions about training, you can contact us directly.
+Our former Training Advisor George Jobbins, takes you through the routes available to anyone wanting to become a commercial pilot.

 There are many different ways you can train to be a commercial pilot, with different options available on how you can structure and finance your training.
 It can all seem a bit daunting at first with so many options available to you.
 We will give you some hints and tips and things you should consider prior to making your final decision on the route that will suit you.

 The two main training routes are integrated or modular.
 An integrated course is studied full-time and usually takes around 18-20 months to complete.
 In the majority of cases, you will not get any credit for any previous flying experience you have.
 The price for an integrated course ranges from around £80,000 to £120,000.

 A modular course is a more flexible option, providing you with the opportunity to train part-time or full-time.
 Training can take from 12 months to several years, depending on your commitments.
 Often students studying part-time are doing this while continuing to work full time which helps them to fund the cost of their training or around family commitments.

 The modular course also allows you more flexibility to train at different schools if you wish and gives you the option to stop for a break during any stage of your training.
 The average cost of training using the modular route is £55,000 to £70,000.

 Things to consider when choosing a training route: